solid/webid-oidc-spec/application-workflow-detailed.md

 #### 5. Generates a Private/Public key pair

-WebId-OIDC depends on [Proof of Posession (PoP) tokens](README.md#securing-tokens-for-multiple-resource-servers).
-PoP tokens ensure that third-party web applications can send requests to any number of Pods, while ensuring that evil pods can't steal a user's token.
+WebId-OIDC depends on [Proof of Possession (PoP) tokens](README.md#securing-tokens-for-multiple-resource-servers).
+PoP tokens ensure that third-party web applications can send requests to any number of Pods while ensuring that evil pods can't steal a user's token.

 The first step to generating a PoP token is generating a public and private key pair on the third-party RP.
 In our example, the private key is generated using `RSA256` and looks like: